Snyder-Institute/sotk2/README.md

 ### Quick start

 Below is a minimal example showing the object flow.
-For a full end-to-end script, see `inst/scripts/` in this repository and [Zenodo](https://doi.org/10.5281/zenodo.18063318).
+For a full end-to-end script, see `inst/scripts/` in this repository and <a href="https://doi.org/10.5281/zenodo.18063318" target="_blank">Zenodo</a>.

 ```r
 library(sotk2)